Is there a separate application process for the associate degree in nursing program?

 Yes.
 To work as an LPN or RN in the United States you must pass the equivalent National Licensure Examination (NCLEX-PN or NCLEX-RN).
 You must also apply to the state board of nursing in the state in which you wish to become licensed.

-Do I need to take the Kaplan test for the LPN Advanced Placement application?
+Do I need to take the TEAS test for the LPN Advanced Placement application?

 I already have a prior degree, is there any way to accelerate the program?